 If all they do is pass through, does that mean the lacto and bifido strains from fermented food or probiotic pills are worthless?

 Absolutely not!
-Because we also know that we get well-documented immune benefit from consuming these kinds of transient bacteria, even if microbiologists, at this point, don't fully understand the mechanism for how.
+Because we also know that we get well-documented immune benefit from consuming these kinds of non-colonizing bacteria, even if microbiologists, at this point, don't fully understand the mechanism for how.

 Sandor Katz, author with Sally Fallon of the fermentation classic, Wild Fermentation, in a panel discussion on May 11, 2016 at UCLA called Microbes: From Your Food to Your Brain offered a possible explanation.